aarhusstadsarkiv/py-template/README.md

 # py-template
-Template repository for Python projects at Aarhus Stadsarki
+Template repository for Python projects at Aarhus Stadsarkiv.